Final Amendments to the Risk Management Program (RMP) Rule

 The third petition, dated March 14, 2017, was from the State of Louisiana, joined by ten other states (Arizona, Arkansas, Florida, Kansas, Kentucky, Oklahoma, South Carolina, Texas, Wisconsin and West Virginia).

-On March 29, 2017, EPA's Administrator signed a proposed rule to further delay the effective date of the RMP rule amendments for 20 months until February 19, 2019.
+On April 3, 2017, EPA published a proposed rule to further delay the effective date of the RMP rule amendments for 20 months until February 19, 2019.
 This action will allow EPA to consider several petitions for reconsideration of the RMP rule amendments and take further regulatory action.
-EPA will hold a public hearing regarding the proposed effective date.
+EPA held a public hearing regarding the proposed effective date on April 19, 2017.
 Written comments must be received by May 19, 2017.

 The U.S. Environmental Protection Agency (EPA) finalized amendments to the Accidental Release Prevention Requirements for Risk Management Programs under the Clean Air Act, Section 112(r)(7).
 The amendments aim to modernize EPA's RMP regulations as required under Executive Order (EO) 13650.
 EO 13650 directs the federal government to carry out a number of tasks intended to prevent chemical incidents, such as the explosion in West, Texas on April 17, 2013.